mardix/assembly/docs/docs/architecture.md

 ### Namespace

 Everything is properly namespaced, however the only time you may have some clashes is when more than one class has the same class name.
-To fix that, just use a different route name for the class base.
+To fix that, just use a different **route endpoint** for the class.

 ```
 # main/__init__